Jerry Richardson

 Jerome Johnson Richardson Sr. (July 18, 1936 – March 1, 2023) was an American businessman, professional football player, and owner in the National Football League (NFL).
 A native of Spring Hope, North Carolina, he played college football for the Wofford Terriers and was twice a Little All-America selection.
-After graduating, he played two seasons in the NFL with the Baltimore Colts.
+After graduating, he played two seasons in the NFL with the Baltimore Colts, catching a touchdown pass from John Unitas in the championship game.

 Richardson later became a businessman, operating a Hardee's location, founding Spartan Foods, and the CEO at Flagstar.
 He founded the Carolina Panthers, and was its owner from its first season in 1995 until selling the franchise in 2018.

 Early life and college

 Richardson was born in Spring Hope, North Carolina.
 He went to Wofford College in Spartanburg, South Carolina.
 Richardson was an Associated Press Little All-American selection in 1957 and 1958.
 He still holds Wofford's single-game record with 241 receiving yards vs. Newberry in 1956 and is the school's record holder for touchdown receptions in a season (9 in 1958) and in a career (21).
 As a senior at Wofford, he scored 72 points on nine touchdowns, 12 extra points and two field goals.
 Richardson called being elected team captain in 1958 the greatest honor he had received.
 In 1983, he was chosen to Wofford's All-Time Football team as a receiver.

 Richardson was active in numerous groups on the Wofford campus; he was a member of Kappa Alpha Order fraternity, President of the Inter-Fraternity Council, and member of the SCA Cabinet.
 Honors he received while at Wofford included Distinguished Military Student, Scabbard and Blade Military Fraternity, Sigma Delta Psi, Blue Key National Honorary Fraternity, and recognition in Who's Who in American Universities and Colleges.